A Yang-Baxter equation for metaplectic ice: Intertwining integrals as -matrices

-Now specialize to the case $G = \GL(r)$.
-In this section, we prove relations between the spherical Whittaker functions $W_b^\chi(\pi(\varpi^{\lambda}) \phi_K)$ of the previous section and certain partition functions of metaplectic ice with fixed boundary charges.
-Then we show that the identity (\ref{whitequality}) is likewise expressible in terms of braided ice models, where the structure constants $\tau_{a,b}$ are given by corresponding $R$-vertices matching those in Figure~\ref{gamgamice} up to a simple normalization.
-We continue to assume that the set of coset representatives $b \in \tilde{T} / H$ are of the form $b = \varpi^\nu$ with $\nu \in X_\ast(T)$, considered as elements of $\tilde{G}$ under the split section discussed above.
+We now return to the $R$-matrices.
+We will not be concerned with partition functions in this section but we will use the notation of Boltzmann weights (slightly modified) in order to make a connection with Proposition~\ref{KPlemma}.

-In order to compare Whittaker functions and metaplectic ice, we use a modified system of Boltzmann weights from those in Figures~\ref{gammaice} and~\ref{gamgamice}.
-The weights we need now are given in Figures~\ref{modifiedweights} and~\ref{modifiedrwt}.
+The weights we need now are given in Figures~\ref{modifiedweights} and~\ref{modifiedrwt}; we will derive these from those in Figures~\ref{gammaice} and~\ref{gamgamice}.
 We remind the reader that in Section~\ref{partitionfunction}, we stressed that it suffices to consider only the decoration $0$ associated to a $-$ spin, and the table below reflects this assumption.
 So we omit other $-a$ decorated spins with $a\neq0$.

 \begin{proposition} The Yang-Baxter equation is satisfied with the weights in Figures~\ref{modifiedweights} and~\ref{modifiedrwt}. \end{proposition}

 \begin{proof} To obtain these from the weights in Figure~\ref{gammaice} and~\ref{gamgamice}, we make use of the \textit{change of basis} method described in Section~\ref{supersection}.
 We take the function $f(\alpha,z)$ to equal